 On the other hand, when I received my order, no extra care was taken.
 My refrigerated items were grouped together in paper bags, but there weren’t any ice packs or extra insulation.

-All of my items were in good condition.
-The refrigerated items were cold and there weren’t any bruises on my vegetables.
+That said, all of my items were in good condition.
+The refrigerated items were cold, and there weren’t any bruises on the vegetables.

 How Are Amazon Fresh’s Food Prices?

 Compared to retailers like Costco and Aldi, Amazon Fresh appears to be on the pricey side.
 That makes sense given Whole Foods’ customer base.

 Check out some of Amazon Fresh’s prices for delivery in Atlanta, as of December 2020:

 - Bananas, 2 lb. bag: $0.98

 - Blackberries, 6 oz: $2.91

 - 365 Everyday Value, Organic Baby Spinach, 5 oz.: $1.99

 - 80% Lean Ground Beef, 1 lb.: $3.98

 - Just Bare Natural Fresh Chicken, Boneless, Skinless, Breast Fillets, 1 lb.: $5.73